Xuffasch/mdn-svelte-tutorial/README.md

     <Component flag={false} />
     ```

+19. html : Select the text of an input text element

+    ```
+    ìnput.select()
+    ```

+    input points to an element in the template.

+20. svelte: use:action to add functions component

+        Svelte use:action directive add function to run :

+        - after the element is added to the DOM
+        - aftet the element is removed from the DOM

+        ```html
+        <Component use:actionFunction></Component>
+        ```

+        ```js
+        actionFunction(node) {
+          ... do something with the received node

+          return {
+            destroy: () => node... ,
+          }
+        }
+        ```

+        The action function takes a node as input so we got a reference to the node on which changes are applied.

+        The action function should return an object with the property "destroy" which is a function.

+        This function will be called by Svelte to run when the Component is removed from the DOM.

+        One use case is the removal of event listener after a component is destroyed in order to avoid memory leak :

+        ```js
+        function selectOnFocus(node) {
+          if (node && typeof node.select === 'function' ) {               // make sure node is defined and has a select() method const onFocus = event => node.select()                        //
+            node.addEventListener('focus', onFocus)                       //

+            return {
+              destroy: () => node.removeEventListener('focus', onFocus)   // this will be executed when the node is removed from the DOM
+            }
+          }
+        }
+        ```

+        The focus is a state gained by an input element when navigating by the `Tab` key.

 ## Componentizing a Svelte App

 In that chapter of the tutorial, the advice to give a single responsibilty needs clarification.
 Let's clarify the single responsibility of some of the components.